FridaW/mean-blog/README.md

 Based on that, the application has other features, such like authentication and basic ACL (Admin, User ang guest).

+Admin can have the permission to promote user to manager, demote manager to user.
+The application also has organization collections.

 ## Requirements